 About This Species

-The Broad-headed Snake (Tyrannophis broadheadi) is a large, venomous snake species that only lives in sandstone rock escarpments and adjacent habitat within 200 km radius of Sydney, Australia.
+The Broad-Headed Snake (Hoplocephalus bungaroides) is a small, venomous snake species that only lives in sandstone rock escarpments and adjacent habitat within 200km radius of Sydney, Australia.
 Known for its strikingly broad, triangular head, this species is one of Australia's most threatened snakes.
-Adult Broad-headed Snakes typically have a body length of 1.5-2 meters and are robust in build.
-Their coloration ranges from olive-brown to grey with a cream-colored underside, and they often display a characteristic darker pattern on their head, which contrasts with the rest of their body.
+Adult Broad-Headed Snakes typically have a body length of 1.5-2 meters and are robust in build.
+Their coloration ranges from olive-brown to grey with a cream-coloured underside, and they often display a characteristic darker pattern on their head, which contrasts with the rest of their body.
 They are frequently misidentified with Diamond Pythons due to their similar markings and colouring.
 These snakes are diurnal and highly active during warmer months, feeding on a variety of small mammals.

 Threats They Face